robiworks/novogradko/README.md

 ### Use of Volumes

 Docker Volumes were used for the frontend image/container.
 NGINX serves files from the directory `/usr/share/nginx/html` by default, and I mounted the `frontend/site-content` directory into it inside the `docker-compose.yml` file.
 This also allows me to make changes to the static files without having to rebuild the container.

+### Backend API

+The backend currently supports 3 API calls, all of them are `GET` methods and return an array of JSON objects.
+- `/all`: returns all buildings.
+- `/apartments`: returns apartments only.
+- `/houses`: returns houses only.

 ## Possible improvements & additions